New Mexico Geochronology Research Laboratory

 Introduction

-The New Mexico Geochronology Research Laboratory (NMGRL) in Socorro is a state-of-the-art 40Ar/39Ar dating facility administered by the New Mexico Bureau of Geology at the New Mexico Institute of Mining and Technology.
+Since its establishment in 1993, the New Mexico Geochronology Research Laboratory (NMGRL) has been a research-based facility administered by the New Mexico Bureau of Geology at the New Mexico Institute of Mining and Technology.
+The NMGRL is on the cutting edge, serving a variety of public and private interests.